-This data is a snapshot of the individual adults surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+This data provides a snapshot of individual adults surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+Out of the 2,072 individuals on the Know By-Name List, 325 consented to being surveyed.